-Every year televison producers and writers feel the need to acknowledge Christmas with a holiday themed episode.
-We have seen the best and worst of and I’d like to share some of both with you.
+Every year television producers and writers feel the need to acknowledge Christmas with a holiday themed episode.
+We have seen the best and worst of them and I’d like to share some of both with you.

 Doctor Who is the longest running sci-fi show on television.
 Unlike many shows in this genre, Doctor Who seems to make a habit of celebrating the season.
 Since 2005 when Doctor Who was reinvented for the 21st century there have been 8 Christmas Specials.

 1. The Christmas Invasion (2005) This not only was a Christmas Special, it gave us the 10th Doctor in the person of David Tennant.

 2. The Runaway Bride (2006) This was the introduction of Donna, a new and quite unexpected Companion for the Doctor.

 3. The Voyage of the Damned (2007) The Doctor is aboard a floating Titanic starship heading straight for a catastrophic collision with Earth on Christmas Eve.
 In addition to the Doctor there is a one episode Companion named Astride played by Kylie Minogue, Killer Robot Angels with feathery halos and sacrifice.
 It has one of my favorite Doctor Who quotes of all time.
 “I’m the Doctor.
 I’m a Time Lord.
 I’m from the planet Gallifrey in the Constellation of Kasterborous.
 I’m 903 years old and I’m the man who is gonna save your lives and all 6 billion people on the planet below.
 You got a problem with that?”

 4. The Next Doctor (2008) The Doctor arrives in London on Christmas Eve 1851.
 Cybermen are on the loose.
 He meets another man who claims to be a Time Lord and goes by the name of The Doctor and because The tenth Doctor thinks this man may be a future incarnation of himself he is called The Next Doctor.